ikvk/imap_tools/README.rst

 Search criteria
 ^^^^^^^^^^^^^^^

-You can use 3 types for "criteria" argument of MailBox methods: fetch, uids, numbers:
+You can pass *"criteria"* argument to 3 methods of MailBox: *fetch, uids, numbers*.
+Criteria can be of three types:

 .. code-block:: python